 The 6 Best Books on Depression Ever Written

 If you've found this page then I'm guessing you already know what depression is and how debilitating, life-wrecking and hard to conquer it can be.
-Despite these "depressing" facts about depression, we can help ourselves to overcome depression, low mood and anxiety by utilizing the vast amounts of knowledge available to us through these extremely well written and easy to read books on depression.
+Despite these "depressing" facts about depression, we can help ourselves to overcome depression, low mood and anxiety by making the most of the vast amounts of knowledge available to us.

 Books From Mental Health Professionals

 Each book is written by highly experienced professionals in the field of mental health who work with depression and depressed individuals every day.
 They know intimately what works to help depression and what hinders recovery.
 Take their advice on board and who knows, maybe you will beat depression once and for all.

 Fortunately, nobody is alone and more and more people are recognizing the need to take the matter of depression seriously.
 The following titles are the six best books on depression and while not expressly written for men each has the potential to be a lantern in the tenacious darkness that is depression.